1) Accept Your Feelings

 - Specific disability or illness organizations

 Maintaining a healthy lifestyle is not always the easiest thing to do.
 Caregivers often forget about themselves when consumed with the responsibility of tending to another.
-Staying physically and mentally healthy is essential to provide adequate home health care and live an emotionally sound life.
+Staying physically and mentally healthy is essential to providing adequate home health care and enjoying an emotionally sound life.

 Ways for caregivers to stay emotionally healthy:

-- Participate in physical activities that you enjoy (go for walks, lift weights, play sports, etc.)
+- Participate in physical activities that you enjoy (i.e. go for walks, lift weights, play sports, etc.)